 - Digital Effects Techniques: You'll produce a short piece of Digital Effects work showing your technical abilities to date.
 The unit offers a chance to merge your learnt skills, and to plan a specific technical direction to prepare you for your Masters Project.

-- Moving Image Practice and Theory: The image theory elements of the programme.
+- Moving Image Theory: The image theory elements of the programme.
 It includes lectures on digital cinematography, supporting screenings of films and animations, lectures on art, science and technology and a series of presentations by visiting speakers from the digital effects, computer animation and computer games industries.
 You'll be assessed through a written report and a short written essay examining digital effects tool production in digital and analogue movies.

 - Group Project: Gain a deeper understanding of digital effects disciplines and contribute to a significant piece of group work in terms of scope, design and aesthetic.
 You can work with students from across the NCCA Master's programmes, such as 3D animators and MSc Computer Animation and Visual Effects students.

 - Personal Inquiry: A tutorial-supported research unit.
 You'll get an opportunity to research areas that interest you that may be outside of the normal boundaries of the programme.
 You'll be assessed at a Research Symposium, where you'll present your research to students and staff.

 - Master's Project: The Master's Project unit has no teaching and is dedicated to your final project.
 We'll expect your project to be ambitious, with a high level of finish.
 You'll show a bold and confident approach to production management and the design and execution of Digital Effects.
 This is normally an individual project, but students are increasingly realising the benefits of working in a group to achieve an impressive final result.
 The programme ends with a degree show in London, if you pass your Project.
 This show gives you an opportunity to show your Project to industry professionals and potential employers, alongside friends, family and past graduates.